monero-blackball/monero-blackball-site/README.md

 ---

 Now, the file needs to be converted to work with the wallet software.
-Follow [these steps](https://monero.stackexchange.com/questions/8225/how-can-i-use-monero-blockchain-blackball-to-improve-my-privacy/) to convert the file to a wallet-readable format.
+Follow [these steps](https://monero.stackexchange.com/questions/10042/how-can-i-convert-a-blackball-lmdb-database-into-a-wallet-readable-format) to convert the file to a wallet-readable format.
 This is honestly the most tricky part.

 # Downloading our blackball databases

 We offer two blackball databases.
 One is light, small, and only contains recent RingCT (RCT) outputs.
 The other is a verbose database with as many bad outputs as possible.
-If you are worried about attacks on the network such as chain splits, check the dates to make sure they are recent.
-The RingCT-only database may be more effective, since it is smaller and can be updated more easily.
+Check the dates - it's simpler for us to update the smaller databases, so they may be updated more frequently.

 ### RingCT Only